fastrgv/RufasSok/README.md

 -------------------------------------------------

 ## Revision History:

+**ver 2.5.8 -- 8oct2023**
+* Revived OSX support, but without a bundle, and built without using Xcode.

+**ver 2.5.7 -- 23sep2023**
+* All cc-by-nc-licensed puzzle sets have been removed for complete GPLv3 compatibility.
+* Updated splaypq utility.
+* Discontiued OSX development.
+* Added graceful shutdown in case of exception.

 **ver 2.5.6 -- 5oct2022**
 * More clearly identified two cc-by-nc-licensed puzzle sets as not compatible with GPLv3 license: (miniNC_60.sok, magiNC_100.sok).